FilipElznic/NaucSeTelesa/NaucSeTelesa/README.md

 ### Step 3: Create database same in the Docs.jsx

+1. Go to public folder and find database.png
+2. Create database same as in the picture
+3. You will also need to setup RLS policies

+(you can't export supabase database with RLS policies and data) The data needed for insert will be in folder data in src

 ### Step 4: Authentication Setup

 1. Go to Authentication → Settings